Academic Catalog

 To understand today’s cultural trends it's essential to know how they began.
 What are the major movements in the art world today?
 When did they originate, and why?
 How are they related to things like globalism, technology, philosophy, religion and entertainment?
 Is there any way to grasp the "big picture" of the contemporary art world?
 In this class, we'll combine gallery visits with lively class discussion in our effort to understand the landscape of art today.

-ART 3610 History of Graphic Design/Illustration (5 Credits)
+ART 3610 History of Visual Communication (5 Credits)

 ART 3612 Reading Urban Spaces: The Eternal City (5 Credits)